-The Crowds, as we discuss below can be horrendous, and with a Times Square location there is little respite fro them and you will need to do battle daily to even get out of your hotel.
-They are likely to be far more expensive, in a city with some of the highest prices in the world already. for any form of motorized traffic, Times Square is practically a no go, making Taxi’s and Uber’s hard to get and expensive (unless you walk yourselves clear first).
+The Crowds, as we discuss below can be horrendous, and with a Times Square location there is little respite from them and you will need to do battle daily to even get out of your hotel.
+They are likely to be far more expensive, in a city with some of the highest prices in the world already.
+For any form of motorized traffic, Times Square is practically a no-go, making Taxi’s and Uber’s hard to get and expensive (unless you walk yourselves clear first).

 However, there are plenty of benefits too and the question is quite nuanced, while all the experts simply say “avoid” we understand the drama and lure of staying right in the heart of the city too.
 Would we live there, not a chance, but for a short stay the square offers a vibrant alluring location to base your stay. read more here.

 As we have said though, Times Square isn’t all bright lights, Smiles, and Selfies.
 There is a Darker Side and plenty of Tourist traps and negative elements to the Square.
 These are often the reasons cited as to why Times Square is so disappointing and listed as the worst tourist destination.
 In reality, as long as you are aware and know the best ways to avoid the traps and navigate the Pitfalls they really can be overlooked.

 The first is really laughable.
 But so often cited as a negative and dredged up by guides and experts.
 It always astounds us people’s inability to use a Mirror!
 YES, Times Square is FULL of Tourists…and YES you are one of them!